mahadhameed095/sortify/README.md

 # Sortify
 This project is a visualization tool for different sorting algorithms using React and TypeScript.
 See it live [here](https://mahadhameed095.github.io/Sortify/).
+This project was built as a course project for my course 'Design & Analysis of Algorithms' during my Bachelors.

 ## Folder structure
 The project has the following folder structure: